mi3nts/centralHub/Sound&LightningModule.md

 ### Step 10

-Take the sensor, and insert M3 screws into the corner holes of the base as shown in the image below.
-Then, you put the M3 spacers on the screws as shown in the image below.
+Take the sensor, and insert M3 bolts into the corner holes of the base as shown in the image below.
+Then, you put the M3 spacers on the bolts as shown in the image below.
 Hot glue the spacers to the 3-D Printed base after the spacers are in place

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_154233.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201217_111231.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201217_111330.jpg?raw=true" width="262" height="225"/>

 ### Step 11

-Place Sensor in Protective Cube, and screw the M3 screws with M3 spacers into the golden holes provided inside the cube
+Place Sensor in Protective Cube, and screw the M3 bolts with M3 spacers into the golden holes provided inside the cube

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201217_112031.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201217_112616.jpg?raw=true" width="262" height="225"/>